CppMicroServices/rfcs/text/0009-ManifestCacheService.md

 ###  Integration

 This interface provdes a mechanism for users of CppMicroServices to manage bundle manifests outside of the bundles themselves.

-* Remove manifest argument from the call stack:

-  * Remove optional manifest argument from BundleContext::InstallBundles
-    * BundleRegistry::Install
-      * BundlRegistry::Install0
+Within the BundleRegistry code, if a ManifestCacheService is found, query the service for a manifest to use for the location being installed and use it if found.

 * Update BundleRegistry::Install0